vectorgrp/xcp-lite/xcplib/README.md

 - Breaking changes to V6.
 - Lockless transmit queue.
 Works on x86-64 strong and ARM-64 weak memory model.
-- Measurement of and write access to variables on stack.
+- Measurement and read access to variables on stack.
-- Supports multiple calibration segments with working and reference page with independent page switching
+- Supports multiple calibration segments with working and reference page and independent page switching
 - Lock free and thread safe calibration parameter access, consistent calibration changes and page switches.
 - Build as a library.
 - Used (as FFI library) for the rust xcp-lite version.